About The Seattle School of Theology & Psychology

 The Seattle School is in the middle of Belltown, one of Seattle's neighborhoods.
 We reside between a high-end hotel and a charity aimed at providing jobs, meals and assistance to people in need.
 As we grow into this neighborhood, we long for ears to hear and eyes to see all that has gone on before us.
 We are actively looking for ways to allow the growth that Belltown is undergoing to impact our own growth as individuals, as a school, and as neighbors.

-The Seattle School is nationally accredited with Transnational Association of Christian Colleges and Schools (TRACS) as approved by the Council for Higher Education Accreditation (CHEA).
+The Seattle School is nationally accredited with the Association of Theological Schools (ATS) and the Transnational Association of Christian Colleges and Schools (TRACS) as approved by the Council for Higher Education Accreditation (CHEA).
 The Seattle School has degree authorization by the State of Washington and Title IV authorization by the Federal Department of Education for federal student financial assistance.
-The Seattle School of Theology & Psychology became an Associate Member of the Association of Theological School (ATS) in 2006 and in February 2011 became a Candidate for Accredited Membership.
 Please see the Academic Catalog for more details.